 The tranquility of Kigali surprises most visitors.
 Then again, much of Rwanda comes as a surprise.
 This is a country that’s spotlessly clean, going as far as making plastic bags illegal.
 Broad tree-lined streets could come from a Parisian suburb; ebullient welcomes greet you at every establishment, and vistas are dominated by green colors.
 Feeling more like a village than a capital, Kigali is an indelibly relaxed city to start any vacation.
-You’ll be greeted at the airport and transferred to the five-star Kigali Serena, for a first night in the heart of the country.
-A welcome treatment at the Maisha spa is included, and you can spend the evening dining around the tree-fringed swimming pool.
+You’ll be greeted at the airport and transferred to your comfortable hotel for your first night in the heart of the country.

 Rwanda has a tragic past marred by genocide.
 But back in 1994, the West turned a blind eye.
 Visiting the National Genocide Memorial provides a very detailed look at the events that led to the massacre.
 Two nearby regional memorials offer a haunting look at what actually happened.
 Both Ntarama and Nyamata are completely untouched, with bloodstains on the bricks, thousands of skulls piled high, and blood-soaked clothes hanging from the ceiling.
 There’s no denying that it can be tough viewing, even if it’s an essential piece of the Rwanda travel experience.